sergiofgonzalez/imdb-cast-fixer/README.md

 1. Link Heroku to GitHub repo
 2. Improve error reporting: no `alert`, use Bootstrap panel instead
 3. Remove fix button (automatic transformation)
-4. Make the icon transparent (maybe i have a transparent version somewhere).
-6. Favicon not displayed on Heroku endpoint.
-7. Where are the unit tests?
+4. Where are the unit tests?
-8. Add node log framework